n3rd/spkrepo/README.md

 ### Synology NAS

 1. Read the section on **how to build** and create the spk package.
+2. Make sure you installed the mono (beta) package from [SynoCommunity](https://synocommunity.com/)
-2. Install the spk on your synology *Package Center -> Manual Installation*
+3. Install the spk on your synology *Package Center -> Manual Installation*
-3. Upload your spk packages to /usr/local/spkrepo/App_Data *(To-Do: make this dir configurable during installation)*
+4. Upload your spk packages to /usr/local/spkrepo/App_Data *(To-Do: make this dir configurable during installation)*

 ## How to build